I WISH YOU WOULDN’T LINGER

 2019

-Three-Channel Media and Sculpture Installation with Dual Digitally Projected and Mapped Video Animations, Audio, Wood, Paint and Organza Fabric, 25:00 (loop), Overall Dimensions Variable.
+Three-Channel Media and Sculpture Installation with Dual Digitally Projection-Mapped Abstract Animations, Audio, Wood, Paint and Organza Fabric, 25:00 (loop), Overall Dimensions Variable.
 Made for the School of the Art Institute of Chicago MFA Show 2019, Chicago, IL.

 Consisting of two abstract animations -- motion graphics digitally projection-mapped onto sculptural forms -- I Wish You Wouldn’t Linger was developed as my thesis work toward the completion of requirements for a Master of Fine Arts degree from the School of the Art Institute of Chicago.
 The work was made entirely on-site, specific to this installation.